universal-vue/docs/docs/guide/post-install.md

 ## Vuex states

-Like Vue plugins or JS packages, you need to be careful on how you create your vanilla Vuex states, in this case, you need to use factory functions too:
+Like Vue plugins or JS packages, you need to be careful on how you create your Vuex states, in this case, you need to use factory functions too:

 ```js
 export default {